CraftAcademyLabs/ca_course/slow_food/slow_food.md

 After that you need to create some User stories to cover the above feature requirements.

 Next, I want you to draw an ERD (Entity Relationship Diagram) of the system the way you see it fit.
 ER-modeling is a data modeling technique used in software engineering to produce a conceptual data model of a information system.
 Diagrams created using this ER-modeling technique are called Entity-Relationship Diagrams, or ER diagrams or ERDs.
-So you can say that Entity Relationship Diagrams illustrate the logical structure of databases.
+You can say that **Entity Relationship Diagrams illustrate the logical structure of databases**.

+ERD's show entities in a database and relationships between tables within that database.
+It is essential to have ER-Diagrams if you want to create a good database design.
+The diagrams help focus on how the database actually works.

 There are three basic elements in ER-Diagrams:

-Entities are the "things" for which we want to store information.
+* **Entities** are the "things" for which we want to store information.
 An entity is a person, place, thing or event.
-* Attributes are the data we want to collect for an entity.
+* **Attributes** are the data we want to collect for an entity.
-* Relationships describe the relations between the entities.
+* **Relationships** describe the relations between the entities.
-* ERD's show entities in a database and relationships between tables within that database.
-It is essential to have ER-Diagrams if you want to create a good database design.
-The diagrams help focus on how the database actually works.
 *
 You can use this ERD Tool: https://editor.ponyorm.com/